Romulo-Moraes/Romulo-Moraes/README.md

 </div>

 <h2>⚙️ Assembly-Toolkit ⚙️</h2>
 This repository contains considerable information about the Assembly language, providing the essential resources for diving into low-level programming.
-It covers topics about memory segments, stack, registers, opcodes and more.
+It covers topics about memory segments, jumps, registers, opcodes and more.

 <h2>⌚ Rclock ⌚</h2>
 The Rclock is a digital terminal clock for POSIX systems, fully customizable with colors and datetime features.